SummaryRead the full fact sheet

 A vegan diet is another form of vegetarianism where only plant foods are eaten and all foods from animal sources are avoided (meat, seafood, dairy, eggs and sometimes honey and gelatine).

-Breastfeeding mothers and children who have a vegetarian diet need to take particular care to make sure they get all the essential nutrients they need for healthy growth and development.
+People who are breastfeeding and children who have a vegetarian diet need to take particular care to make sure they get all the essential nutrients they need for healthy growth and development.

 Types of vegetarian diets